GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
 >
-> ~ *Kent Beck*
+> ~ *Roy Fielding*

 ---
 ## 🏎 Quick Facts